 This low, spreading tree is producing delicate male catkins in the Autumn Garden.

-A native of eastern North America Ostyra virginiana (eastern hop hornbeam, or ironwood) is a resilient understorey tree which grows on forest slopes and rocky ridges.
-It is a slow-growing species which produces a rounded crown up to 15 m in height and spread, and it can live for up to 300 years.
-The bark will develop scaly ridges at an early stage, and the twigs are delicate and wiry in appearance.
-Reddish-brown, scaly male catkins 2-5 cm in length are produced in winter before the green, female catkins to 7 cm in length, which are followed by papery, hop-like clusters of fruit.
-As the common name ‘ironwood’ suggests the wood is particularly hard and strong.
+A native of eastern North America Ostyra virginiana (eastern hop hornbeam, or ironwood) is a resilient understorey tree which grows on dry, sandy forest slopes and rocky ridges.
+It is a slow-growing species which produces a rounded crown up to 15m in height and spread, and it can live for up to 300 years.
+The bark will develop flaking scales at an early stage, and the twigs are delicate and wiry in appearance.
+Reddish-brown, scaly male catkins 2-5 cm in length are produced in winter before the green, female catkins, which reach 7 cm in length, are produced in spring.
+The female catkins are followed by papery, hop-like clusters of fruit.
+The genus Ostyra belongs to the birch family (Betulaceae), and contains eight species from Europe, Asia and North America.
+As the common name for the genus ‘ironwood’ suggests the wood is particularly hard and strong, and the name Ostyra derives from the Classical Greek name for a tree with hard wood.